leeper/opinioncourse/Notes/Week11.md

 * The authors mention that "strong opinions and stability are often seen as signs of an engaged and thoughtful citizenry - coveted attributes.
 Attitude strenght promotes constraint and engagement."
 (62) Does this mean that stability of opinions should be seen as a normative good?
 Why or why not?

-## Page and Shapiro ##
-*Note: Read just chapter 10: "Democracy, Information, and the Rational Public."*

-## Mackuen, Erikson, and Stimson ##
-*Note: Just glance at the first few pages of this article to learn the definition of "macropartisanship".
-The heavy discussion of American politics in the remainder of the article distracts too much from the core theoretical contribution I want you to see.*

 ## Gilens ##
 * Unlike the readings for Week 8, which focused on individuals' responses to information, Gilens focuses on macro-level responses to information.
 I.e., what would the aggregate policy preference of the electorate be if the public were better informed?
 * Gilens focuses on policy-specific information.
 Why?
 What does he see as the problems with measures of citizens' (general) political knowledge?
 (379--380)